seaneshbaugh/portfolio/README.md

     $ git clone git@github.com:seaneshbaugh/portfolio.git portfolio

 cd into the project directory.
-If you are using RVM you will be asked to trust the rvmrc.
-If you don't have ruby-1.8.7-p173 already you will want to install it before doing this.
+If you don't have Ruby 1.8.7-p173 already you will want to install it before doing this.

     $ cd portfolio